JakubOchnik/Cube-LUT-Loader/BUILDING.md

 cmake --build build/ --target lut_loader -j
 ```

+## Tests
 To build tests, enable `BUILD_TESTS` variable and build target `lut_loader_test`.
 Make sure to run the test executable from the proper working directory (`REPO_ROOT/src/test`).

+## Performance note
+Make sure to build the final executable in `release` preset (with compiler optimizations), since it may provide a major performance boost.